awsdocs/aws-systems-manager-user-guide/doc_source/appconfig.md

 + A unique application instance identifier called a client ID\.
 + The last configuration version known by your application code\.

-When a new configuration is deployed \(which means there is a new version of the configuration\) AppConfig responds to the [GetConfiguration](http://docs.aws.amazon.com/appconfig/2019-10-09/APIReference/API_GetConfiguration.html) request and returns the new configuration data\.
+When a new configuration is deployed \(which means there is a new version of the configuration\), AppConfig responds to the [GetConfiguration](http://docs.aws.amazon.com/appconfig/2019-10-09/APIReference/API_GetConfiguration.html) request and returns the new configuration data\.

 ### Deploy a new or updated configuration<a name="learn-more-appconfig-how-it-works-details-3"></a>

 AppConfig enables you to deploy configurations in the manner that best suits the use case of your applications\.
 You can deploy changes in seconds or you can roll them out slowly to assess the impact of the changes\.
 The AppConfig resource that helps you control deployments is called a *deployment strategy*\.
 A deployment strategy includes the following information:
 + Total amount of time for a deployment to last\. \([DeploymentDurationInMinutes](http://docs.aws.amazon.com/appconfig/2019-10-09/APIReference/API_DeploymentStrategy.html)\)\.
 + The percentage of targets to receive a deployed configuration during each interval\. \([GrowthFactor](http://docs.aws.amazon.com/appconfig/2019-10-09/APIReference/API_DeploymentStrategy.html)\)\.
-+ The amount of time AppConfig monitors for alarms before considering the deployment to be complete and no longer eligible for automatic roll\-back\. \([FinalBakeTimeInMinutes](http://docs.aws.amazon.com/appconfig/2019-10-09/APIReference/API_DeploymentStrategy.html)\)\.
++ The amount of time AppConfig monitors for alarms before considering the deployment to be complete and no longer eligible for automatic rollback\. \([FinalBakeTimeInMinutes](http://docs.aws.amazon.com/appconfig/2019-10-09/APIReference/API_DeploymentStrategy.html)\)\.

 You can use built\-in deployment strategies that cover common scenarios or you can create your own\.
 After you create or choose a deployment strategy, you start the deployment\.
 Starting the deployment calls the [StartDeployment](http://docs.aws.amazon.com/appconfig/2019-10-09/APIReference/API_StartDeployment.html) API action\.
 The call includes the IDs of an application, environment, configuration profile, and \(optionally\) the configuration data version to deploy\.
 The call also includes the ID of the deployment strategy to use, which determines how the configuration data rolls out\.